Michael Dewayne Smith: Trial for murders of Pulluru and Moore

 Smith first stood trial for the murders of Moore and Pulluru.
 Originally, his trial took place before an Oklahoma County jury on June 6, 2003, but procedural errors led to the judge declaring it a mistrial and eventually, a second jury trial began on August 28, 2003.
 For the most serious charge of first-degree murder, Smith potentially faced either the death penalty or life imprisonment.

 During the trial itself, 20-year-old Sheena Johnson, a female acquaintance of Smith, testified that Smith had confessed to her about killing both Moore and Pulluru.
 Smith reportedly told Johnson that he was looking for Moore's son when he encountered Moore and therefore shot her.
 She said that when Smith found out the identity of the woman he murdered, he merely shrugged and nonchalantly said, "Oh well."
 An autopsy report showed that Moore was shot once in the left chest and Pulluru sustained at least nine gunshot wounds to his four limbs, chest and face.

 Although Smith had denied committing the murders and said he confessed under the lingering influence of drugs, a videotape that recorded the confession of Smith during his police interrogation was played in court before the jury and judge.
 In the videotape, Smith, who initially denied his involvement in the double murder, eventually broke down and confessed to both Oklahoma City police detectives Janet McNutt and Teresa Sterling that he shot Moore because she panicked and he would not have shot her if she had calmed down, and he shot Pulluru to avenge the late Teron Armstrong, who was killed by the neighbouring store's owner and believed Pulluru had insulted Armstrong.

 On September 11, 2003, the jury found Smith guilty of both counts of murder, as well as one count each of robbery by firearm, burglary and arson.

 On September 20, 2003, the jury of nine women and three men recommended the death penalty for each count of murder in Smith's case, as well as 85 years' imprisonment for the other lesser charges.
 A formal sentencing trial was scheduled to take place on October 14, 2003.

 On October 14, 2003, Smith was officially sentenced to death for both counts of murder by Oklahoma County District Judge Twyla Mason Gray.
-Apart from the two death sentences, Smith was also handed a 85-year jail term for the robbery, burglary and arson charges.
+Apart from the two death sentences, Smith was also handed an 85-year jail term for the robbery, burglary and arson charges.
 Justice Gray stated that the victims were hardworking individuals who did not deserved to be murdered and it was clear-cut that the death penalty was appropriate for Smith in light of the brutal killings, and Moore's son Phillip Zachary commented that justice was served for his mother.